-- Quality Hotel Plaza Dresden – (10 minutes from the airport) No airport shuttle. » Check Rates
+- Dormero Hotel Dresden Airport – No airport shuttle. » Check Rates

-To see more options there is a list of hotels near Dresden Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Dresden Airport that can be sorted by price, distance and popularity.

 Free WiFi is available for up to 2 hours at Dresden Airport.
 Connect to the “aeroLAN” network to use the internet.